Madison Hughes: Early life

-College rugby

 Hughes played college rugby as a fullback for Dartmouth College, and also played on Dartmouth's rugby sevens team.
 Hughes began playing with Dartmouth rugby as an 18-year-old freshman becoming the club captain by his junior year.

 Hughes rose to national prominence with his performance for Dartmouth at the Collegiate Rugby Championship.
 Hughes was named to the CRC All-Tournament team in 2012, 2013, and again in 2014.
 In the 2012 CRC, Hughes was the tournament's third-leading try scorer with six tries.
 In the 2013 CRC, Hughes was the second-leading try scorer with eight tries and the second-leading points scorer with 58.

 Hughes was captain of the 2013 7s All Americans and the 2014 15s All Americans.